 Singapore is an English-speaking country where the majority of the population is Chinese.
 In my opinion, to be competitive, successful and be in demand in this rapidly growing Asian region, you definitely need to understand their culture.
 That’s why I chose Singapore.
 I came to know about the British Council from a friend who is going to study in the National University of Singapore (NUS), and he recommended me to study in British Council as he is also a student here.
 Most of all, I like the teachers as they are patient and empathetic.
 The lessons are held in a very friendly atmosphere with lots of games and conversations.

 Tell us more about the structure of your language lessons.
 Do you have any activities that combine different types of language input and output?

 The structure of the language lessons is very varied.
 At the beginning of the lesson, the teacher will teach us the theoretical material and then we’ll do role-playing games or team games in which we have to apply what we have learnt earlier.

 Also, before the start of the class, we will meet up with our classmates in the Learning Zone to test what we have learnt previously through online assessments and check our homework together.

 Education is a good chance to acquire friends.
 Students get to learn a new language and make many new friends from around the world.
 How about you?
-Do you make a lot of friends in British Council?
+Do you make a lot of friends in the British Council?